-From relaxed lobster lunches with a crisp Prosecco to the incredible wildlife experiences and boat trips from the harbour, its location in one of the most popular coastal towns on the East Lothian coast will make it an incredibly appealing holiday choice.
+From relaxed lobster lunches with a crisp Prosecco to wonderful wildlife boat safaris from the harbour, East Bay Beach House’s location in one of the most popular towns on the East Lothian coast perfects its credentials as a top-notch choice for a family holiday.

 Front access into a large hall with plenty of hanging and storage space for bikes and outdoor kit.

 Large open plan kitchen and dining area with underfloor heating comprising:

 Kitchen with induction hob, oven, combi microwave, dishwasher, large island unit with high quality silestone quartz work surfaces.
 An adjoining utility room has a separate microwave, washer/dryer, clothes airer and a sink.

 Dining area with seating for eight.
 Wall-mounted Smart TV.
 A large sliding door opens out to the patio and an enclosed garden.

 This extends into a large sitting room which looks onto the beach.
 Ample seating is provided with comfortable sofas and armchairs.
 Remote controlled operated gas fire.
 Smart TV.

 Bedroom one with 4'6" double bed, side tables, chest of drawers, built-in wardrobe.
 Front facing.

 Bathroom one with large bath and separate shower, heated towel rail, basin and WC.